Please use the menu below to navigate the article sections:

 Also, the description for AWS jobs is rarely just going to ask for AWS skills.
 There are always going to be additional skill sets required such as operating system administration skills (Linux and/or Windows), database skills, programming languages, CI/CD tools, and automation and configuration management tools to name just a few.
 Check out what’s most in-demand today and make sure you add these skills to your training plan.

-Experience – it’s really hard to find any work without having relevant experience.
+It’s really hard to find any work without having relevant experience.
 This is difficult when you’re starting out – as you may not have any industry experience, or you could be transitioning from another area of IT and not have direct cloud experience.
 This can be a challenging problem to solve and if you’re in this position, here are a few tips to help you out:

 - Do a training course with lots of practice activities.
 Be aware that if you get to a technical interview you may be asked questions that test your practical experience